KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/evidence_chain_water_is_the_holy_grail.md

 **Citation:** Luc Montagnier et al. (2011)
 **Link:** https://www.sciencedirect.com/science/article/abs/pii/S1631069111001238
 **Summary:** Describes experiments suggesting that DNA sequences can emit low-frequency electromagnetic waves that water “records,” and that these patterns can reconstruct DNA under certain conditions.
 **Gap Note:** Highly controversial and often criticized for lack of reproducibility.
-Still, its hypothesis fits within your non-local coherence model and water-as-memory theory.
+Still, its hypothesis fits within the non-local coherence and water-as-memory framework developed in this book.